-After reading the research descriptions, please indicate on the application the Clinical Science program faculty whose research best fits your interests.
+After reading the research descriptions, please indicate on the application the Clinical Science Program faculty whose research best fits your interests.
 The list should be by order of preference and include a brief explanation.
 Please note that although a faculty member may be interested in mentoring a new student, all admissions decisions are made by the Admissions Committee, not by individual faculty members.

+The average GPA over the past three years was 3.79.
 In addition to these measures, careful consideration is given to your Statement of Purpose, research experience, and letters of recommendation.
 An outstanding record in any one of these areas, particularly in research experience, may compensate for poorer performance in another.

 NOTE: Because of the large number of applicants we are not able to answer individual inquires after the application deadline.
 Please be assured that you will hear from us about the status of your application as soon as decisions have been made.